syncfusion-content/blazor-docs/blazor/common/data-binding/dapper-databinding.md

 ```

-Syncfusion Blazor provides different themes.
+Syncfusion&reg; Blazor provides different themes.
 They are:

 * Bootstrap4
 * Material